chlee114hk/xalts_assignment/Permissioned_Web2<>Web3_Account/README.md

 ## Signing flow
 ![Architecture](https://github.com/chlee114hk/xalts_assignment/blob/main/Permissioned_Web2%3C%3EWeb3_Account/sequence_diagram_sign_transaction.drawio.png)

 1. A transaction signing microservice with `sign_transaction` function is built for signing transaction for the portal users.
-The function sends a request with transaction payload data to the web server on parent EC2 instance containing Nitro Enclaves.
+The function sends a request with transaction payload data to the http server on parent EC2 instance containing Nitro Enclaves.

 2. The double encrypted private key is downloaded from AWS Secrets Manager and decrypted the first time based on the EC2 instance role.